epsilon537/boxlambda/_drafts/boxlambda_simplified.markdown

 *The BoxLambda Block Diagram before removing the DMA Controller.*

 Here's a summary of the current state of BoxLambda (before removing the DMA Controller):
-- Targeting the Arty-A7-100T FPGA development board.
+- Targets the Arty-A7-100T FPGA development board.
 - Ibex RISC-V core with machine timer and hardware interrupt support.
 - Fixed latency access to CMEM, DMEM, and registers.
 - DDR3 external memory access through the Litex memory controller.